 • It’s said that, “A self-centered life will have a tendency to confuse its selfish desire with God’s will.”
 Think about those words for a moment, in how it applies to marriage.
 So often we’ll see what we want to see.
 And unless we’re on the alert, as we’re told to be in the Bible (1 Peter 5:8), we can easily slide into a self-centered way of thinking.
 We’ll justify and rearrange our thoughts and actions to fit the best conception of our actions that we can (much like using a kaleidoscope to see the prettiest design we can while using one).
 (Cindy Wright)

 • What I’ve learned since is that divorce lingers.
 It makes you sad when you least expect it.
 It colors everything —from a first date with a promising somebody to a basketball game where your kid makes three-pointers.
 And you can tell yourself, yeah, I did it for my kids, so they could grow up with a healthy mother, a happier mother who had more time for them.
 But single motherhood, even with access to help, is not for sissies.
-Sure, I have more control over my children under the circumstances —but in return, I’m more strung-out, I’m more overwhelmed.
+Sure, I have more control over my children under the circumstances.
+But in return, I’m more strung-out.
+I’m more overwhelmed.
 (Gigi Levangie, from Huffington Post article, “Wasbands and Wives: Seven Reasons to Stay Married)

 • I am amazed at how many husbands and wives try to justify their desire to date other people while they are separated.
 So, please allow me to place the following position on the table for discussion.
 Separation is a state of marriage.
 So, is it a good idea to date someone other than your spouse when you are separated?
-Let me state it another, yet the same way: Is it a good idea to date someone other than your spouse when you are married?
+Let me state it another, yet the same way.
+Is it a good idea to date someone other than your spouse when you are married?
 (Steve Harley—The Marriage Builder’s Newsletter)

-• Some relationships are very toxic; in other words, verbal or physical battling occurs and thus safety is a concern.
+• Some relationships are very toxic.
+Verbal or physical battling occurs and thus safety is a concern.
 The only way to stabilize the environment is to create space between the two people.
 Even if space is needed, you can create that space with an “in-house” separation.
 You can choose to live in separate bedrooms for a while, live on separate floors if that is possible, decide to exclude certain topics of conversation without help from a trained third party, or decide not to socialize or take family trips together while you seek to heal.
 Couples can get very creative about honoring separate space for the purpose of individual reflection and growth.
 I’ve seen such separation provide enough salve to allow deep wounds to begin to heal.
 (Debra Laaser, from Growthtrac.com article “Shattered Vows”)

 • Due to the controversy surrounding separation, most people —especially Christians —wait too long before taking a stand against the unacceptable behavior of their spouses.
 As a result, many of the separations that happen by the time healthy boundaries are in place, end up being transitions to divorce.
 (Joe and Michelle Williams, from the book “Yes, Your Marriage Can Be Saved”)